SM20598/MRCD/docs/download.md

 | [2.9 GB (7.2 GB)](https://sm20598.github.io/downloads)| [89.9 GB (165.9 GB)](https://sm20598.github.io/downloads)| [0.0 GB](https://sm20598.github.io/downloads) |

 ## Docker Images
 Below you find our provided Docker images for each SLAM algorithm.
-Please find the list and according Repositories we used below.
+Please find the list and according repositories we used below.
 To download please klick on the links in Size column.
 For instructions on how to use, please refer to the [SLAM Tutorial](https://sm20598.github.io/slam-tutorial).

 | Algorithm | Type We Used | Size |